azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### Option 2: Azure Bicep

 You can run the following commands on your local machine or in the Azure Cloud Shell.
-If Azure Bicep isn't installed already, simply add it via the Azure CLI:
+If Azure Bicep isn't installed already, simply add it via the Azure CLI (please choose a unique name for the account and replace `<REPLACE_WITH_ACCOUNT_NAME>` with it):

 ```shell
 $ az bicep install #only needed, if bicep isn't present in the environment